 The Party Cell Secretary and Head of Hun Village added that in the coming time, the people of Hun Village will continue to maintain and develop the model of a new rural village model in terms of rural culture.
 Carry out environmental protection well in conjunction with community tourism development; preserve and promote unique cultural values and natural landscapes towards achieving more models of rural tourism.
 Especially the digital transformation in new rural construction.

 The change in Hun village is a clear demonstration of the effectiveness of combining new rural construction with digital transformation.
-This is not only a path to bring a new look to the highland countryside but also a journey to improve the quality of life, expand opportunities for comprehensive development for the people, contributing to building the homeland of Son La to become increasingly rich, beautiful and civilized.
+This is not only a path to bring a new look to the highland countryside but also a journey to improve the quality of life, expand opportunities for comprehensive development for the people, contributing to building the homeland of Son La to be increasingly rich, beautiful and civilized.